Helmholtz-HiRSE/helmholtz-hirse.github.io/series.md

 - RSE mailing lists of the HiRSE partners (if any).

 # Your host
 <img width="200" src="assets/claire.png">

-The HiRSE Seminar Series is hosted by [Claire Wyatt](https://www.fz-juelich.de/profile/wyatt_cl), RSE Community Manager at Forschungszentrum Jülich.
+The HiRSE Seminar Series is hosted by [Claire Wyatt](https://www.fz-juelich.de/profile/wyatt_cl), Community Manager for Research Software Engineering at Forschungszentrum Jülich.

 # Events